chinmaygarde/epoxy/README.md

 ## Functions

-Zero or more functions may appear anywhere in a `namespace` definition.
+Zero or more functions may appear anywhere in a `namespace` definition. .
+Across a namespace, function names may not be repeated.

 ```
 function AddTwoNumbers(int64_t a, int64_t b) -> int64_t;